This page contains the resources you will need for assessing applications.

 - Observers from the Republic of Ireland please ensure you have read our observers guidance – Ireland.

 - Equality Charter Panellist role guidance.
-We recommend you read this first.
+We recommend you read this first (even if you have previously been a panelllist).

-- Observers guidance – for observers from the Republic of Ireland
+- Observer guidance – for observers from the Republic of Ireland

 - Feedback form template(s) – please note completed feedback forms (hard or electronic format) will be collected after each application has been assessed